By Holly DeCarlo-White

 What is AFAP?

-The AFAP program began more than 30 years ago, created by spouses, with the intent of bringing quality-of-life issues to leadership for action.
+The AFAP program began more than 30 years ago, created by spouses, with the intent of raising quality-of-life issues to higher leadership for action.
 Every issue submitted is addressed at an annual forum and responded to.

 Who can participate?

-All U.S. Department of Defense ID cardholders living and working in Stuttgart can submit quality-of-life issues to be addressed by garrison leadership.
+All U.S. Department of Defense ID cardholders can submit quality-of-life issues to be addressed by garrison leadership.
 Issues can be submitted year-round.
-The deadline for items to be reviewed in the 2017 forum is Oct.
-6. Issues submitted after Oct.
-6 will be reviewed at the next years AFAP forum.
+The deadline for items to be reviewed in this years forum will be in September.
+Issues submitted after this deadline will be reviewed at the next years AFAP forum.

 Delegates are requested from each branch of service, including spouses, from various commands to attend the forum, discuss the issues together, and share ideas for resolutions at the local level.
 Valid issues that reach beyond local level capability are shared with the region, then with the DOD.
-The next forum is Nov.
-8, hosted by Army Community Service (ACS) on Panzer Kaserne.
+The annual forum is held in the fall, hosted by Army Community Service (ACS) on Panzer Kaserne.

 What can be accomplished?

-Following the forum, delegates present all of the prioritized issues to the garrison commander for review and resolution implementation.
+Following the forum, delegates present the prioritized issues to the garrison commander for review and resolution.
 Items that cannot be responded to locally are sent forward to the region level for review and response.
 A recap of each issue and resolution is published for the community by the garrison Public Affairs Office.

 Examples of changes through AFAP: